Guillaumebeuzeboc/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

       This example launches a ROS 2 talker and listener.

 This is the basic `metadata <https://snapcraft.io/docs/snapcraft-top-level-metadata>`_ that all snaps require.
-These fields are fairly self-explanatory, but note that the name must be globally unique among all snaps.
+These fields are fairly self-explanatory but note that the name must be globally unique across all snaps.

 Base
 """"